-Peer Review Process These policies should reflect the required prioritization for admission of clients: Admission criteria and intake process Pregnant, injecting drug users Other pregnant substance abusers Injecting drug users All other clients Policies should also reflect the required time frames for admission to treatment or provision of interim services.
-Intake procedures should include a description of how clients are placed on a waiting list for services and how the program will handle requests for admission of priority clients from other programs.
-Assessments Providers should include specific review of the client's need for any service required under the mandates and document the level of that need.
+Peer Review Process Admission criteria and intake process These policies should reflect the required prioritization for admission of clients: 1.
+Pregnant, injecting drug users 2.
+Other pregnant substance abusers 3.
+Injecting drug users 4.
+All other clients Intake procedures should describe: How clients are placed on a waiting list for services; and How the program will handle requests for admission of priority clients from other programs.
+Polices should reflect the required time frames for admission to Assessments Include specific review of the client's need for required and document the level of need.
 Screening for HIV and TB is of particular importance.
-Treatment planning Client treatment plans should include specific plans for acquiring ancillary services, including the location, duration, frequency and method of payment for those services.
-Documentation of implementation of treatment programs The client record must include verification that all services required under the block grant have been provided to the client and that these services have occurred within required time frames.
-Discharge and continuing care plans These plans should include documentation of how specific services will be maintained following discharge from the treatment program.
+Treatment planning Client treatment plans should include details for acquiring additional services, including the location, duration, frequency and method of payment for those services.
+Documentation of implementation of treatment programs The client record must include verification that all services required under the Grant have been provided to the client and that these services have occurred within required time frames.
+Discharge and continuing care plans Care plans should include documentation of how specific services will be maintained following discharge from the treatment program.
 For example, if a pregnant woman is discharged prior to delivery, what plans have been made to continue access to prenatal delivery and postpartum care?
+Indicators of treatment outcomes Client records should indicate how meeting identified target outcomes

-41 45 C.F.R.
+C.F.R.
 96.136